 1. The nature of services to be provided should be described as fully as possible.

 - File form 8821 to access IRS information,

 - File Power of Attorney with IRS,

 - Secure and review IRS transcripts,

 - Implement recommended solutions (Phase 2 of engagement)

-- Not meeting with or discussing your case with the IRS without us being present or providing in-advance agreement to do so,
+- Not meeting with or discussing your case with the IRS without us being present or providing in-advance agreement.

 - Providing full and complete disclosure of assets, liabilities, income and expenses.